 Entering and other students can't go wrong with any 100 level course.

+\Offered Fall 2021

+- PHIL 130 (Science and Values) emphasizes the topic areas its title suggests. - o It also serves a role in the Art, Science, and Innovation major. - \PHIL 140 (Ethics and Community) emphasized the topic areas its title suggests.

-Philosophy 130 (Science and Values) and Philosophy 140 (Ethics and Community) emphasize the topic areas their titles suggest.
-Philosophy 165 (The Examined Life: Philosophy Through the Ages) focuses on classic and contemporary texts.
+- It also serves a role in the Business major, Community & Justice Studies Major, Education Studies Minor, Energy & Society minor, Global Heath Studies major. - \PHIL 165 (The Examined Life: Philosophy Through the Ages) focuses on classic and contemporary texts.

 200-level courses should be accessible without prior preparation to entering first year students with stronger than average writing and reading skills.
+PHIL 210 is open to first-year students only on individual consideration (please contact Department Chair Eric Palmer for consideration)